Art is the Answer

 It’s good to have a balance between weightlifting, thinking, writing, reading, and creating.
 I’ve been reading a bit here and there every day for the past week while walking along the trail and reading out loud.
 I find that reading out loud to be a great way for me to improve my speech and reading.
 Reading is something very new to me and I’m happy to have started this past year.
 So far I’ve only read a few books, but I’m looking forward to reading more every day.

-I’ve started with ancient stoic philosophers like:
+I’ve started with ancient Stoic philosophers like:

-I found Seneca’s works to be informative and sort of like self-help ancient stoic philosophy books.
+I found Seneca’s works to be informative and sort of like self-help ancient Stoic philosophy books.
 Seneca reminds me of the shortness of life and grounds me in the now.
-I’m reminded by how important the creation of making new art is for me and something worth focusing my attention towards.
+I’m reminded how important the creation of new art is for me and something worth focusing my attention towards.
 Philosophy is interesting to me because it helps me think creatively about my artistic practice and way of life.

 I’m now reading Friedrich Nietzsche.
 So far I’ve read:

-I think it’s effective to read all of the works from a particular author that you’re interested in and then move onto the next one.
+I think it’s effective to read all of the works from a particular author that you’re interested in and then move on to the next one.

-Perhaps going forward, in order to create better art, we must also become better scholars, writers, readers, thinkers, poets, and photographers.
-Let’s become the übermensch, the next renaissance man!
+“Perhaps going forward, in order to create better art, we must also become better scholars, writers, readers, thinkers, poets, and photographers.
+Let’s become the Übermensch, the next renaissance man!”

 I currently have been printing photos on my Canon Selphy CP1500 as a way to start culling through and sequencing my work over the past many years of travel.
 I’ve made a variety of prints and sizes so far.